Mangul-Lab-USC/Mangul-Lab-USC.github.io/_members/aaron-karlsberg.md

 <!-- twitter: jaquejbrito -->
 ---

 Aaron was a member of Mangul lab from 2016 to 2020.
-He was a software engineer at our lab.
+He was a software engineer.